-CISSP: What does it mean for IT Security?
+CISSP: what does it mean for you?

 CISSP stands for Certified Information Systems Security Professional.
 The certification is backed by the International Information System Security Certification Consortium (ISC) ².
 They celebrated its 30th anniversary in 2019.
 In order to obtain the CISSP credential, candidates have to display an appropriate level of knowledge of IT Security and in order to maintain it, they must commit to continuous professional development.